Back to Home Page

 *Would you want to see it again? (the acid test)

-JUDGING MATRIX Mark each section out of 10, ie total available points per film/video is 50
+JUDGING MATRIX GUIDE Mark each section out of 10, ie total available points per film/video is 50

 STORY